Mechanical Engineering (International) Bachelor of Science (B.Sc.)

 The Pre-Semester:

-Applicants who are not directly admitted to KIT must pass the assessment test.
-It is strongly recommended that these applicants attend the Pre-Semester to improve their chances of passing the test.
-Applicants with direct admission may also attend the Pre-Semester courses to refresh their knowledge in the above-mentioned subjects.
-Information on the admission status (direct or indirect admission) will be provided in the KIT Admission Letter after the application process has been completed.
+Applicants who are not granted direct admission to KIT must pass this assessment test.
+Participation in the Pre-Semester is strongly recommended for this group to improve their chances of success.
+Applicants with direct admission may also attend the Pre-Semester to refresh and strengthen their knowledge in the subjects mentioned above.
+Information about the admission status (direct or indirect admission) is provided in the official KIT Admission Letter following the application process.

 Bild